-Policy CRAN1A: Land at Longfield
+Policy CRAN1A: Land at the rear of the former Manns store

-- A. Land totalling 0.38 hectares at Longfield, off Killicks is allocated for approximately 25 dwellings. - B. Development is encouraged, through high quality design, to maximise the number of properties that are intended to meet the needs of older people.
+- A. Land totalling 0.3 hectares to the rear of the former Manns store on the High Street is allocated for approximately 38 dwellings within Use Class C3. - B. Development is encouraged, through high quality design, to maximise the number of properties that are intended to meet the needs of older people. - C. Development should preserve or enhance the character of the Conservation Area and setting of the listed buildings in close proximity to the site. - D. Properties must be aligned so that views into the adjacent school playing field are restricted.